MicrosoftDocs/kaizala-docs/Articles/Business Solutions/Corporate communications/Sample Solutions/SharepointAnnouncementsonKaizala/Display Sharepoint announcements.md

 # Display SharePoint Announcements in Kaizala groups
 Organizations use SharePoint Announcement app to share news, status and other short bits of information to employees .
 Sharepoint Announcement app, that comes with a list, is a special type of list that lets you create an announcements.

 Using this sample, organizations can share SharePoint announcements with the first line and mobile workers on Kaizala.
 This card has 3 fields in chat card view- Attachments( In this example, Photo story of images), Title and Announcement body (description).
-This is sent to kaizala group as an out-of-box announcement card.
+This is sent to a Kaizala group as an out-of-box announcement card.

 The chat card view is as below